Myoko Kogen Ski Resorts

 • There has been a moderate influx of gaijin but it’s still retained its Japanese flavour.
 Particularly if you venture away from Akakura, plenty of the “real Japan” remains.

-• Myoko is one of only several Japanese ski resorts to offer child care and group ski and snowboard lessons in English.
+• Myoko is one of only several Japanese ski area where there is child care and group ski and snowboard lessons in English.

 • There are lots of options for affordable Myoko accommodation.